 A: Yes.
 There are two kinds of tethering that we STRONGLY recommend:

 1) As pictured here, when tilted up, wrap the winch line around the cross member to prevent unintended lowering the Rails.

-2) When your PWC is loaded and winched up, we recommend that you add a secondary tether that connects your PWC to the frame or the railing of your houseboat.
+2) When your PWC is loaded and winched up, we recommend that you add a secondary tether that connects your PWC to something other than the winch drum.
 Then, relax the tension on the winch so that the majority of tension is on the tether.
-This can be a small rope or a chain-and-hook bolted to the frame.
-Because of the variables, we do not include a safety tether, but you definitely will want one.
-Click here to see how to make a simple Loop-Tether
+Click here to see the easiest way to do that.

 Q: After I place an order, how fast can I get my PWC Rails?